ckeditor/ckeditor5/docs/getting-started/quick-start.md

 CDN is an alternative method of running CKEditor 5.
 You can start using it in just a few steps and with a few tags.

 Start by attaching a link to style sheets.
 They contain all styles for the editor's UI and content.
 You can also include your styles if you like.
-Refer to the content styles guide for more information.
+Refer to the {@link getting-started/integrations/css#styling-the-published-content content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />